effeto/BankApp/README.md

 ## Architecture Overview
 The combination of MVVM and Coordinator architecture provides a clear separation of responsibilities, enhances testability, and improves overall code organization.

+## Instalation
+Use "Developement" scheme to see mocked data